 A legacy in the late 1980s enabled the charity to produce the BSA’s first strategic plan and recruit its first members of staff.

 After intensive consultation, on 20th May 1995 at a Special General Meeting, the Members voted overwhelmingly to change the name of the organisation to the British Stammering Association.
 Controversially, members also voted to open membership to include parents of children who stammered and Speech and Language Therapists.

-To maintain the principle being user-led, it was also agreed that the majority of the Board needed to be people who stammered.
-The BSA transformation was completed on 27 Aug 2004, when the funds were transferred to new charity reg 1089967, with the charitable objects as ‘(1) The relief and support of all whose lives are affected by stammering (2) to advance the education and training of the public in all matters relating to stammering.'
+To maintain the principle of being user-led, it was also agreed that the majority of the Board needed to be people who stammered.
+The BSA transformation was completed on 27 Aug 2004, when the funds were transferred to new charity registration number 1089967, with the charitable objects as ‘(1) The relief and support of all whose lives are affected by stammering, and (2) to advance the education and training of the public in all matters relating to stammering.'

-The first National Conference took place in 1994, and has since become an important bi-annual event in the BSA calendar and an opportunity to showcase new thinking, research and an international discussions around stammering.
+The first National Conference took place in 1994 and has since become an important bi-annual event in the BSA calendar, and an opportunity to showcase new thinking, research and international discussions around stammering.

-Local Groups also emerged around this time, including the Doncaster Stammering Association, which still runs today.
+Local groups also emerged around this time, including the Doncaster Stammering Association, which still runs today.
 The BSA also launched its first Open Days alongside other social events.
-These allowed people who stammered (who very often had never met others who stammered) invaluable networking and learning opportunities which members found life-changing.
+These allowed people who stammer (who very often had never met others who stammer) invaluable networking and learning opportunities, which members found life-changing.